enricguaus/pd/session03/readme.md

 ## session03a.pd

-* Open and read soundfiles
+* Open and read sound files

 ![session03a.png](./session03a.png)